 About two months ago, I had to take my 12-month old son to a lab so they could draw blood for a lead test.
 It was a brutal experience for my son as well as for myself.
 Another dad in our NYC Dads Group had a similar and frustrating experience with his son.
 Therefore, I invited Scott M. to be our “guest blogger” this week to share his experience and help educate other dads (parents) about blood draws — Lance.

 Unfortunately, one cannot go into a lab and expect the technician to draw blood from your child correctly.
 After a harrowing attempt at drawing blood from my 13-month-old baby, I quickly found that out the hard way.
-It’s hard to get a recommendation for a specific lab to go to, since it seems technicians move around constantly.
+It’s hard to get a recommendation for a specific lab since it seems technicians move around constantly.
 After doing some research, I learned what I can do to make drawing blood easier on both the technician and my baby.

 Know the procedure for pediatric blood draws

-Newborns should get blood drawn from their heel.
-This was done on my son with no problems the first week of his life.
-They pricked his heel, and then collected the blood as it came out from the prick.
+Newborns should get blood drawn from their heels.
+This was done on my son with no problems during the first week of his life.
+They pricked his heel and then collected the blood as it came out from the prick.
 Once your child starts standing, they develop thicker skin and calluses so the heel is no longer an option.
 Babies and children have smaller veins than adults.
-A butterfly needle makes the procedure for drawing blood more manageable because the needle is thinner to accommodate for the smaller vein.
+A butterfly needle makes the procedure of drawing blood more manageable because the needle is thinner to accommodate the smaller vein.
 It is common practice to use a butterfly needle as opposed to a small bore needle which is used for adults.
 As our new favorite technician said when I exclaimed approval at seeing a butterfly needle on the supply tray, “Of course, nothing but a butterfly needle for the little baby!”